 A simple way to get more protein is by starting your meal eating just your protein source.
 If you have a meal with equal parts of chicken and rice, eat the chicken first.
 One benefit of doing this is that you can get more protein into your system before the signal arrives at your brain telling you that you are full.
 Another benefit is that higher protein intake decreases the hunger hormone ghrelin.
 So you get satiated with high-protein foods before consuming other foods that might not as beneficial to you.

-One of the things to keep in mind is that if you are really looking to up your protein intake, you are going to want a variety of protein sources.
+One of the things to keep in mind is that if you are really looking to up your protein intake, you are going to want a variety of sources.
 You are gonna want to find foods that go beyond plain dry chicken breasts.
-For example, this stuffed chicken breast recipe comes with walnuts and ricotta, both healthy sources of protein and fat.
+For example, this stuffed chicken breast recipe comes with walnuts and ricotta, both healthy sources and fat.

 Have a Protein Shake

 Having protein shakes is also a great way to get your nutrients while you are on the go and to have a meal that takes less than 5 minutes to prepare.
 Another way to incorporate more protein shakes into your meal plan is by adding them to your pre-workout and post-workout routine.
-This way allows for maximum protein absorption just when your body needs it.

 Eat More High Protein Snacks

 These days, there is a huge variety of high-protein snacks.
-If you have a sweet tooth, you can find bars, cookies, bread, nut butter, pancakes, and even peanut butter cups high in protein.
+If you have a sweet tooth, you can find bars, cookies, bread, nut butter, pancakes, and even peanut butter cups high in it.
 If you have salty cravings, you can find an array of salty snacks such as high-protein potato chips, beef jerky, nuts, eggs, shrimp cocktail, or seeds as a snack.
 If you are looking for a dairy-based snack, you can eat cheese, kefir, and Greek yogurt.
-Kefir and Greek yogurt have twice as much protein as traditional yogurt, making it a perfect choice of high protein dessert containing a good amount of good bacteria, which are amazing for your gut, mood, immunity, and overall health.
+Kefir and Greek yogurt have twice as much as traditional yogurt, making it a perfect choice of high pro dessert containing a good amount of good bacteria, which are amazing for your gut, mood, immunity, and overall health.
 However, make sure that whatever snack you eat are clean – free from high fructose corn syrup, artificial sweeteners, colorings, additives, and GMOs.

 If you still find yourself eating conventional snacks (baked goods, candy, cookies, chocolate bars, chips, pretzels, fast foods), it’s time to address your mindset and self-sabotaging decisions.
 It’s time to replace your unhealthy choices with healthier ones.
 You can do so by slowly changing your habits.